 OUR BLOG: A MEDICAL HUMANIST'S NOTES

-Prognosis: Talking in CodeJune 26, 2019 at 10:29 am · filed under healthcare professionals, Newly Diagnosed, Patients
+Prognosis: Talking in CodeJune 26, 2019 at 10:29 am · filed under communication, healthcare professionals, Patients

 Prognosis is not a term familiar to most people unless used by a doctor to explain the expected course of a medical condition.
 Even then, the word or its implications may not be understood.
 At times of a medical crisis all we want to hear is that the outcome is going to be good.
 However, explanations about poor prognosis may often be spoken in code or heard in incomplete sentences.